Intravenous (IV) Line and Tubes

 Because most babies in the NICU are too small or sick to take full milk feedings, medicines and fluids are often given through their veins or arteries.
 Babies may also need frequent lab tests and measurements of blood oxygen levels.
 There are several ways a baby may get fluids and medicines and have blood drawn.
 These include the following:

-Percutaneous line.
+Central line.
+This is sometimes called a PICC line.
 A catheter is placed in a deep vein or artery in the baby’s arm or leg.
 It is used instead of an IV in the hand or scalp if a baby has longer-term needs.